Smoothed Quantile Regression with Large-Scale Inference: Introduction

-We consider conducting large-scale inference for quantile regression under the setting in which $p$ is large and $n$ is even larger.
+We consider conducting large-scale inference for quantile regression under the ``increasing dimension" regime, namely, the dimension $p=p_n$ is subject to the growth condition $p \asymp n^a$ for some $a\in (0,1)$.
 Two general principles have been widely used to suit this purpose.
 The first uses a nonparametric estimate of the asymptotic variance \citep{GJ1992} that involves the conditional density of the response given the covariates, yet such an estimate can be fairly unstable.
 Even if the asymptotic variance is well estimated, its approximation accuracy to the finite-sample variance depends on the design matrix and the quantile level.
 Resampling methods, on the other hand, provide a more reliable approach to inference for QR under a wide variety of settings \citep{PWY1994,HH2002,KHH2005,FHH2011}.
 Inevitably, the resampling approach requires repeatedly computing QR estimates up to thousands of times, and therefore is unduly expensive for large-scale data.

 Theoretically, valid statistical inference is often justified by asymptotic normal approximations to QR estimators.
 The Bahadur-Kiefer representation of the nonlinear QR estimators are essential to this end, as shown in \cite{A1996} and \cite{HS1996}.
-In large-$p$ (non)asymptotic settings in which the parametric dimension $p$ may tend to infinity with the sample size, we refer to \cite{W1989}, \cite{HS2000}, and \cite{PZ2019} for normal approximation results of the QR estimators under fixed and random designs.
+In large-$p$ (non)asymptotic settings in which the parametric dimension $p$ may tend to infinity with the sample size, we refer to \cite{W1989}, \cite{HS2000}, \cite{BCCF2019}, and \cite{PZ2019} for normal approximation results of the QR estimators under fixed and random designs.
 The question of how large $p$ can be relative to $n$ to ensure asymptotic normality has been addressed by those authors.
-It is now recognized that we may have to pay a price here as compared to $M$-estimators with smooth loss functions that are at least continuously twice differentiable.
+It is now recognized that we may have to pay a price here as compared to $M$-estimators with smooth loss functions that are at least twice continuously differentiable.